 Have your child excavate their favorite toys.
 They will be excited to discover so many treasures!
 We put some dolls, tiny cups, sparkly pom poms, jewels, and several marbles in our discovery box.
 My daughter had lots of fun finding the surprises, and once she was done I put the box away with the toys still inside to play with again next time!

 We even themed our box to be Frozen-inspired.
 Anna and Elsa look right at home surrounded by so many blue, sparkly things.
 Playing with sugar sand would make a great activity for a birthday party, since you could theme the sand and toys to match the party theme, and kids could take the surprises they discover home as party favors!

-Store your sugar sand in a glass jar or bottle.
+Store your sugar and cornstarch sand in a glass jar or bottle.
 It won’t really dry out, but a jar will keep it clean and ready for the next playtime!

 Sugar sand is a very low-maintenance activity that impressively holds a child’s attention.
 It’s easy to make, easy to quickly get out, and can be used to teach colors, textures, and motor skills.

 Sugar sand is a fun way to encourage sensory exploration of different textures, just like a child would experience at the beach!
 We even mixed in some star sprinkles!
 I let my child play on the floor, on top of a vinyl tablecloth for easy clean-up.
 Sugar sand easily vacuums up too!

 Sugar Sand Cupcakes & Castles

 Sugar and cornstarch sand gets really sticky when wet!
 You can sculpt it into cupcakes, sand castle, or creatures using fun sand molds.
 When you want to dry it out again, just put it back into the food processor with more cornstarch and blend until it’s back to its original sandy texture.